 What prompted you to be an author and did you have a specific inspiration in mind?
 Were you influenced by a certain person, artist, or genre?

 Now, it has been through many changes since then, but I had to write it.
-There was so much paranormal stuff out there but most was love based or romantic based where my series is based on a girl turning into a woman and finding herself along with a hard hellish journey.
+There was so much paranormal stuff out there but most was love-based or romantic based where my series is based on a girl turning into a woman and finding herself along with a hard hellish journey.
 There is love in the book, but it does not center the series.
-There are others things going on, and if I would want my readers to take one anything away from that series it would be never to give up.
+There are other things going on, and if I would want my readers to take anything away from that series it would be never to give up.
 Never stop fighting for what you believe in.

 If you could compare your book to any other existing works, which ones would it be and why?

 I have been told my Draven Witch Series is a lot like the Underworld movies.
 I don’t see it, but some do.
 I try to think outside the box and do things differently but certain people do compare it to Twilight, but I live in a world where my vampires drink blood and don’t sparkle.

 Of course, I do get some comparison with my character Tristan to the characters Spike from Buffy the Vampire Slayer and Dean Winchester from Supernatural.
 I don’t see it, but they do.
 So, I’m not sure if these are bad things or good things.

 Tell us about your latest work and what inspired you.

 I am doing a collection of poetry titled Rebel Hearted like the tattoo on my chest.
 It was inspired by the people that have said false things about my character, slandered my name.
 Basically, it is a book dedicated to the haters, which will have my photographs inside that tell a story to go along with the poems.